-We enter into non-cancellable agreements with contract manufacturers and certain component suppliers to procure inventory based on our requirements in order to negotiate manufacturing lead times and encourage and incentivize vendors to deliver components and finished goods.
+We purchase components of our inventory from certain suppliers and use several independent contract manufacturers to provide manufacturing services for our products.
+During the normal course of business, in order to manage manufacturing lead times and help ensure adequate component supply, we enter into agreements with contract manufacturers and suppliers that allow them to procure inventory based upon criteria as defined by us or establish the parameters defining our requirements.
+A significant portion of our reported purchase commitments arising from these agreements consists of firm, non-cancelable and unconditional commitments.
+Certain of these inventory purchase commitments with contract manufacturers and suppliers relate to arrangements to secure supply and pricing for certain product components for multi-year periods.
 In certain instances, these agreements allow us the option to reschedule and adjust our requirements based on our business needs prior to firm orders being placed.

-These purchase commitments as of September 30, 2023 totaled \$820.6 million, a decrease of \$514.4 million compared to \$1.34 billion as of December 31, 2022 due to fulfillment of customer demand as our supply availability improved and our continued efforts to work with contract manufacturers and suppliers to optimize our inventory and purchase commitment position.
+These inventory purchase commitments as of March 31, 2024 totaled \$629.7 million, a decrease of \$7.6 million compared to \$637.3 million as of December 31, 2023 due to fulfillment of customer demand as our supply availability improved and our continued efforts to work with contract manufacturers and suppliers to optimize our inventory and purchase commitment position.
+As of March 31, 2024 and December 31, 2023, the liability for these inventory purchase commitments was \$115.0 million and \$84.7 million, respectively, and was recorded in accrued liabilities on our condensed consolidated balance sheets.

 We increased our purchase commitments in prior years to address significant supply constraints seen industry-wide due to component shortages.
-Our agreements secured supply and pricing for certain product components commitments with contract manufacturers to meet customer demand and to address extended lead times.
-We record a liability for non-cancelable inventory purchase commitments for quantities in excess of our future estimated demand forecasts.
-As of September 30, 2023, the liability for these inventory purchase commitments was \$64.6 million and was included in accrued liabilities.
-As of December 31, 2022, the liability for these purchase commitments was not material.
+Our agreements secured supply and pricing for certain product components with contract manufacturers to meet customer demand and to address extended lead times.

+Inventory and supply chain management remain areas of focus as we balance the need to maintain supply chain flexibility to help ensure competitive lead times with the risk of inventory obsolescence because of supply constraints, rapidly changing technology and customer requirements.
+We believe the amount of our inventory and purchase commitments is appropriate for our current and expected customer demand and revenue levels.

 We also have open purchase orders and contractual obligations in the ordinary course of business for which we have not received goods or services.
-As of September 30, 2023, we had \$76.8 million in other contractual commitments having a remaining term in excess of one year that are non-cancelable.
+As of March 31, 2024, we had \$40.4 million in other contractual commitments having a remaining term in excess of one year that are non-cancelable.

-There have been no significant changes to our leases as disclosed in our Annual Report on Form 10-K for the year ended December 31, 2022.
+There have been no significant changes to our leases as disclosed in our Annual Report on Form 10-K for the year ended December 31, 2023.

-As of September 30, 2023, our cash, cash equivalents, short-term and long-term investments of \$3.15 billion were invested primarily in deposit accounts, money market funds, corporate debt securities, commercial paper, certificates of deposit and term deposits, U.S. government and agency securities and municipal bonds.
+As of March 31, 2024, our cash, cash equivalents and short-term and long-term investments of \$3.00 billion were invested primarily in deposit accounts, commercial paper, corporate debt securities, U.S. government and agency securities, certificates of deposit and term deposits and money market funds.
 It is our investment policy to invest excess cash in a manner that preserves capital, provides liquidity and generates return without significantly increasing risk.
 We do not enter into investments for trading or speculative purposes.

-The amount of cash, cash equivalents and investments held by our international subsidiaries was \$210.2 million as of September 30, 2023 and \$218.1 million as of December 31, 2022.
+The amount of cash, cash equivalents and investments held by our international subsidiaries was \$191.4 million as of March 31, 2024 and \$199.9 million as of December 31, 2023.